Benjamin Burge

 Ben is a barrister specialising in white collar crime and financial regulation.

-For several years, Ben has been part of a team involved in reviewing historic investigations and case material in connection with the ongoing Post Office Inquiry.
+• As part of a team of counsel involved in reviewing historic investigation and case material in connection with the ongoing Post Office Inquiry.

 Professional Panel Appointments